-A positive answer to Questions 2 provides information on the negative refraction phenomenon.
+A positive answer to Question 2 provides information on the negative refraction phenomenon.
 The requirements (a) and (b) are used in \cite {PhysRevB.65.201104} to explain negative refraction without referring to a negative index material: Denoting the $m$-th Bloch eigenvalue for the wave-vector $j\in Z := [0,1]^2$ as $\mu_m(j)$, the photonic crystal can have the property that the three conditions (a) $\mu_0(j) = \omega^2$, (b) $j_2 = k_2$, and the additional condition (c) $e_1\cdot \nabla_j\mu_0(j) > 0$ (the group velocity has a positive $x_1$-component), determine $j$ uniquely.
 For an appropriately chosen field $a$, an appropriate frequency $\omega$ and an appropriate incoming wave vector $k$, we have the following situation: $e_2\cdot k = k_2$ is negative, but the solution $j$ satisfies $e_2\cdot \nabla_j \mu_0(j) > 0$.
 This means that a light beam that hits the interface from above ($k_2$ negative in free space implies that the vertical group velocity is negative) produces a light beam in the photonic crystal that is directed towards the top (vertical group velocity is positive, $e_2\cdot \nabla_j \mu_0(j) > 0$).
 With this mechanism, the conditions (a)--(b) can lead to negative refraction.
 This is outlined in \cite {PhysRevB.65.201104}, where a specific photonic crystal is described and the negative refraction effect is supported by numerical results.
 We note that a quite different interpretation is given in \cite {EfrosPokrovsky-SolidState-2004}.

 We will answer the above Questions 1 and 2.
 The precise answers are more complex than one might expect at first sight (we sketch some of the principal difficulties in the next two subsections).
-We define the outgoing wave conditions in Definition \ref{def:outgoingwave}.
-We assure that these conditions are {\em good} conditions by providing a uniqueness result: Theorem \ref {thm:uniqueness} yields, in a weak sense, the uniqueness of solutions in terms of the Bloch measure.
-Question 2 is answered with Theorem \ref {thm:SupportBlochmeasure}: If $u$ is a solution that satisfies the outgoing wave condition, then the corresponding Bloch measure is concentrated in those frequencies that respect (a)--(b).
-In Section \ref {ssec.main} we present the mathematical description of our results.
+We show that our outgoing wave condition of Definition \ref{def:outgoingwave} is reasonable by proving a uniqueness result: Theorem \ref {thm:uniqueness} yields, in a weak sense, the uniqueness of solutions in terms of the Bloch measure.
+Question 2 is answered with Theorem \ref {thm:VertWaveNumber}: If $u$ is a solution that satisfies the outgoing wave condition, then the corresponding Bloch measure is concentrated in those frequencies that respect (a)--(b).
+The mathematical description of our results is given in Section \ref {ssec.main}.